Soy el mejor

-Soy el mejor (In English "I am the best") is an Ecuadorian reality show produced and broadcast by TC Television.
+Soy el mejor (English: "I am the best") is an Ecuadorian reality show produced and broadcast by TC Television.
 It is hosted by Gabriela Pazmiño.
 The program is also transmitted by Internet, the leader of the DUAL was Lissette Cedeño and is currently Fernanda Gallardo.
 On Tuesday, January 21, 2014 was premiered the first season, on Monday June 30 the second, and on Monday, April 6, 2015 the VIP season.
 In this reality the contestants demonstrate their talents in singing, dancing and acting.
 Also they are graded and evaluated by a strict judges.

 Production

 Casting

 The casting to define the sixteen members of the experience began at Mall del Sol located in Milagro (Ecuador), then spread to several cities.
 In the VIP season the contestants are mostly famous were revealed in Monday to Friday from two weeks before the premiere program, where live signed a contract and were subsequently released.